Montreal District

-Montreal District was colonial district in New France and British North America with its capital in Montreal.
+Montreal District was a colonial district in New France and British North America with its capital in Montreal.
 A descendant of the district exists today as the judicial district of Montreal.
-Western parts transferred to Upper Canada, later as Canada West and are now in Ontario where as the northeast became Labrador and now within Newfoundland and Labrador.
+Western parts transferred to Upper Canada, later as Canada West, and are now in Ontario, whereas the northeast parts became Labrador and are now within Newfoundland and Labrador.

 History

 The district was created as a district of Canada, New France.

 When the British conquered Canada in 1760, the district of Montreal remained the same as that under the former French regime (see Pays d'en Haut).
 Under British administration, it was one of three division of the former Province of Quebec from 1763 to 1791.
 Reapportioned in 1763, it included much of modern-day Quebec, Labrador and most of southern Ontario.
 The meetings of the District were called the Court of Quarter Sessions of the Peace.

 In 1788 western sections Montreal District became: